Sri Lankan elephant

 S

-The biggest threat to the population of this species is loss of their forest habitat, which is currently being cleared due to agricultural development and expansion of human settlements throughout the island.
+The biggest threat to the population of this subspecies is the loss of their forest habitat, which is currently being cleared due to agricultural development and expansion of human settlements throughout the island.
 The Sri Lankan elephant is known to favor crops and fruits, grown by humans such as sugar cane or bananas.
-This factor, combined with deforestation, leads to conflicts between elephants and humans, resulting in destruction of property as well as mortality among both parties, where population of these elephants in the wild reduces by 6% every year.
+This factor, combined with deforestation, leads to conflicts between elephants and humans, resulting in the destruction of property as well as mortality among both parties, where a population of these elephants in the wild reduces by 6% every year.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...